Jasonette/JASONETTE-iOS/xcode/Pods/FLEX/README.md

 ![EXCLUDED_SOURCE_FILE_NAMES](http://engineering.flipboard.com/assets/flex/flex-readme-exclude-2.png)

-At the places in your code where you integrate FLEX, do a `#if DEBUG` check to ensure the tool is only accessible in your `Debug` builds and to avoid errors in your `Release` builds.
-For more help with integrating FLEX, see the example project.

 ## Additional Notes

 - When setting fields of type `id` or values in `NSUserDefaults`, FLEX attempts to parse the input string as `JSON`.
 This allows you to use a combination of strings, numbers, arrays, and dictionaries.
 If you want to set a string value, it must be wrapped in quotes.
 For ivars or properties that are explicitly typed as `NSStrings`, quotes are not required.
 - You may want to disable the exception breakpoint while using FLEX.
 Certain functions that FLEX uses throw exceptions when they get input they can't handle (i.e. `NSGetSizeAndAlignment()`).
 FLEX catches these to avoid crashing, but your breakpoint will get hit if it is active.